kaustubhkhare19/ngx-group-by-alphabetes/README.md

 # ngx-group-by-alphabetes
-Angular library - Group by your list alphabetically
+Angular library - Group your list alphabetically.

 It has two way to display list